alisa-yar/The-Israeli-Side/README.md

 - Sources
 - Images (?)
 - Change colors to black and red (?)
-- Highlight the important sentences
+- Highlight the important sentences (done)
+- Videos